Colorful and quaint, Tequisquiapan is also home to “the best churros we had ever had”.

 How Long Should I Stay?

 Hm, that depends.
 Here’s what Aubrey said: “We stopped here on our way back from Mexico City and were ready to find a way to stay here longer.
 You only need a day here, but could easily spend two.
-It is cute, and quaint, and has an almost Italian feel in some areas.
-We absolutely loved it here!”.
+It is cute and quaint, with an almost Italian feel in some areas.
+We absolutely loved it here!"

-It’s an easy day trip from Queretaro, but if you have the time, you may want to have a low-key weekend in this cute city.
+It’s an easy day trip from Queretaro if you're in the area, but if you have the time, you may want to have a low-key weekend in this cute city.

 Getting Here

 Easily done thanks to the buses in Mexico.
-Tequisquiapan is just a short bus ride away nearby Queretaro, a city our ILP volunteers are fond of visiting on the weekend.
+Tequisquiapan is just a short bus ride from Queretaro, a city our ILP volunteers are fond of visiting on the weekend.
 Our advice?
-Spend a weekend exploring Querétaro, then visit again to spend a day in Tequisquiapan (and hit your favorite parts of Querétaro again).
+Spend a weekend exploring Querétaro, then visit again on another weekend to see Tequisquiapan and Bernal.

 From Querétaro

-Figure out how to get to Querétaro here but once you arrive, you’ll just need to hop on another bus to ride to Tequisquiapan.
+Figure out how to get to Querétaro here, but once you arrive, you’ll just need to hop on a bus to ride to Tequisquiapan.
 Double check once you arrive (or get some help from your ILP Local Coordinator — they may be able to call ahead and make sure) but the bus company Flecha Azul runs half-hourly to and from Querétaro between 6:30 AM and 8:00 AM.
-The bus ride is about an hour and costs about 50 pesos for a one-way ticket.

 We think Mexico's waiting for you